-In conjunction with the Cradle Mountain Hotels inaugural “Festival of Fagus” I am very excited to be presenting a day photographing Tasmania’s botanical wonder again in autumn 2023.
+In conjunction with the Cradle Mountain Hotels “Festival of Fagus” I am very excited to be presenting a day photographing Tasmania’s botanical wonder again in autumn 2023.
 This years date will be Saturday April 22.

 Every year for a couple of weeks each side of ANZAC day the mountains of western Tasmania glow with autumnal tones of yellow and orange as the leaves of the deciduous beech, or Nothofagus gunnnii, change colour.

-For this event we will be meeting at the Cradle Mountain hotel for one day of walking, exploring and photographing.
-Lunch and bus transfers to/from the National Park are included, but it is each guests own responsibility to arrange transport to/from Cradle Mountain and accommodation if required.
+For this event we will be meeting at the Cradle Mountain Visitor Centre for a full day of walking, exploring and photographing.
+Lunch and bus transfers to/from the Visitor Centre/National Park are included, but it is each guests own responsibility to arrange transport to/from Cradle Mountain and accommodation if required.

 All the details are as follows:

 Activities: First up we will visit Waldheim where there is very easy access to fagus.
 Participants will also be welcome to explore the forest here and no doubt some autumn fungi will be out too.
 Lunch is a take away packed lunch which we will enjoy in the surrounds of the National Park.
 During the afternoon we will hike via Crater Falls to Crater Lake where there will be ample opportunities to shoot some great autumn scenes.
-We will complete the day by hiking back to Dove Lake for a sunset shoot at the lake.
-A bus transfer will return us to the hotel at around 6:30pm.
+A bus transfer will return us to the visitor centre at around 4:00~4:30pm.

 Camera gear/Experience requirements: There is no specific requirement re photography gear or experience.
 Everyone is welcome, and there will be ample opportunities to ask questions about your camera if required or get busy shooting if you are already fairly experienced.

 Fitness Requirements: The walk to Crater Lake is more strenuous than my usual tours but not classed as difficult.
 It is a constant uphill walk one hour in duration.
 Please contact me if you have concerns.